Stage 3 of the Honeysuckle Recreation Environment Project began in

 As mentioned in the HREP Stage 2 description we had been successful in

-receiving a 1 year Threatened Species Protection Initiative – Community
+receiving a one year Threatened Species Protection Initiative – Community

 Volunteer Action Grant in late 2015.

 This enabled us to not only continue our revegetation, fauna surveying and

 community education program to the end of 2016, but to also analyse the three